 What is Eczema?

-If you or your child suffers from itchy, inflamed, and red patches of skin that often produce flakes, then it could be eczema.
-This is incredibly common in young children and can continue later in their life and adulthood.
+If you or your child suffers from itchy, inflamed, and red patches of skin that often produce flakes, it could be eczema.
+This is incredibly common in young children and can continue later in adulthood.

-There are several different types of eczema, but each produces similar patches of irritated skin that can be very uncomfortable for young children.
-Eczema often appears in the first six to twelve months of an infant’s life but can affect adults, too, even if they did not experience eczema as a child.
+There are several types of eczema, but each produces similar patches of irritated skin that can be very uncomfortable for young children.
+Eczema often appears in the first six to twelve months of an infant’s life but can also affect adults, even if they did not experience it as a child.

-Eczema, also known as atopic eczema or atopic dermatitis, is not a disease or virus, so it is not contagious.
-It is a reaction of the skin to one or more factors that act as triggers that can begin a breakout on the skin.
+Eczema, also known as atopic dermatitis, is not a disease or virus, so it is not contagious.
+It is a skin reaction to one or more factors that act as triggers that can begin a breakout on the skin.
 There is no cure for eczema, though there are treatments that can both soothe and diminish eczema and reduce the frequency of breakouts.

 What Causes Eczema Breakouts?